US Visa Waiver Travel: Entry Requirements

-Activities which would not be permitted under the VWP include business travel and tourism for stays of more than 90 day and studying.
+Activities which would not be permitted under the VWP include business travel and tourism for stays of more than 90 day, studying and gainful employment.

-While some business activities may be permitted, such as job seeking or attending a business conference, you may not enter the US under the VWP to undertake gainful employment.
-If you are looking to come to the US as one of the following, you would need to apply for the appropriate visa:
+While some business activities may be permitted, such as job seeking or attending a business conference, you may not enter the US under the VWP to do a job.
+If you are looking to come to the US for work in any of the following capacities, you would need to apply for the appropriate visa:

 - Temporary workers